upekshaip/tg-ytdlp-bot/README.md

 sudo mv _config.py config.py
 nano config.py
 ```

-Edit your config before deployment.
-After your edits, proceed with Docker build steps below.
+Edit your configuration before deployment.
+After your edits, proceed with the Docker build steps below.

 ---

 ### Preparing `yt-dlp` for `/cookies_from_browser`

-To use the `/cookies_from_browser` command (which extracts cookies from installed browsers on your server), you need to have the `yt-dlp` binary properly set up.
-Follow these steps:
+To use the `/cookies_from_browser` command (which extracts cookies from installed browsers on your server), ensure that the **yt-dlp** binary is set up properly:

 1. **Download `yt-dlp`**
-   Go to the [official `yt-dlp` releases page](https://github.com/yt-dlp/yt-dlp/releases) and download the binary for your CPU architecture (e.g., `yt-dlp_x86_64`, `yt-dlp_arm`, etc.).
+   Visit the [official `yt-dlp` releases page](https://github.com/yt-dlp/yt-dlp/releases) and download the binary for your CPU architecture (e.g., `yt-dlp_x86_64`, `yt-dlp_arm`, etc.).
-   Place this binary executable to `tg-ytdlp-bot` project folder.
+   Place the binary executable in the `tg-ytdlp-bot` project folder.

 2. **Rename and make it executable**
    ```bash